Ibabalola/git-essential-training/git-branch-cheat-sheet.md

 `git branch -D {{branch_name}}` to force delete a branch

+`git branch -r` shows our remote branches

+`git branch -a` shows us all of our branches, both remotes and local

+`git branch -u <origin name>/<branch name> <branch name>` use to set an upstream for a branch

 #### merge code
 `git merge {{branch_name}}` will merge change from feature branch the current branch